Girl Ray: Prestige (2019–2023)

 Work began on Girl Ray's third album, Prestige, whilst on tour in Europe in early 2020.
 Hankin recorded demos after binging the TV series Pose, which inspired the album's disco sound and aesthetic, and the album was written during lockdown.

 Whilst working on Prestige, Girl Ray released several song covers.
 In 2021, the band covered "Murder on the Dancefloor" by Sophie Ellis-Bextor, with the proceeds from the release going to Hackney Night Shelter and in 2022 they covered "Another Try" by Haim for Under the Radar's Cover of Covers album.

 Prestige was released on 4 August 2023 by Moshi Moshi.
 The album was co-produced by Ben H Allen and was recorded in Allen's Atlanta studio.
 Al Doyle and Joe Goddard of Hot Chip also produced on the album.
 Critics reviewed the album positively.
 To celebrate the album's release, Girl Ray DJ'd a club night at the George Tavern.

 In October 2023, Girl Ray released the single "Hurt So Bad".
 The song was written during the COVID-19 pandemic alongside Prestige, when the band considering a house sound for the album.

 Girl Ray set out on a UK and Europe tour in November 2023.

 Musical style

 Girl Ray have been compared to Carole King, Haim, Pavement, Gorky's Zygotic Mynci, The Raincoats, Courtney Barnett and This Is the Kit.
 Hankin's vocal delivery has been described as "deadpan".
+Tara Joshi of The Guardian observed that their sound has become increasingly pop-oriented with each album, describing their debut as indie-adjacent, Girl as R&B-influenced, and Prestige as moving toward "full strutting disco and 80s-style synthpop".